HarshitGoel5/Hand-gesture-using-home-automation/README.md

-1. First of all Upload the LEDs_using_finger_count.ino program on to the arduino
+1. First of all Upload the Hang-gesture-using-home-automation program on to the arduino
 2. Next in python IDE, Run the main.py program
 3. Then check for the output